Watch our presentation at the UNFCCC conference.

 We invite COP24 attendees to attend our side event How can we meet the 1.5°C target and what are the consequences if we don’t? on Thursday 13 December, 16.00 – 17.30 in Vienna Room, EU Pavilion (Area E).
 Following our very popular UN side event today on high-end climate change impacts (click here to view the […]

 Current emissions pathways are taking us above the Paris Agreement goals.
-We are presenting the latest science of the impacts of climate change at 1.5°C, 2°C and 4°C global warming.
+We presented the latest science on impacts of climate change at 1.5°C, 2°C and 4°C global warming at the UNFCCC Conference in Katowice, Poland.

 HELIX supported the production of the IPCC Special Report on 1.5°C in several important ways.
 1. The decision by the IPCC to go ahead with the report With the adoption of the Paris Agreement in 2015, the United Nations Framework Convention on Climate Change (UNFCCC) invited the IPCC to provide a Special Report in 2018 on […]